JS-Widget

 });

 A widget can have one of three statuses.
-The status of the widget is displayed in the settings area, on the widget’s icon.
-In the event that the widget uses the data entered by the user for the third-party service API, and this data is entered incorrectly, then this function can be used to display the error status.
+The widget status is displayed in the settings area, on the widget icon.
+If the widget uses the data entered by the user for the API of a third-party service, and this data is entered incorrectly, then you can use this function to display the error status.

-Statuses are available for install (widget not active) and installed (widget is active), error (widget in error state).
+Available statuses are install (widget is not active) and installed (widget is active), error (widget is in error state).
+For example:

 self.set_status('error');